JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/README.md

 NOTE: If the script looks like it has frozen, then try disabling `quickEdit` by running the `fixQuickedit.reg` file before running `start-Windows.bat`

+**WARNING**: This script always try to upgrade pip and some used packages.
+If you are using Python for other reasons and need to keep particular version, be advised to make your own backup or prepare a seperate environment.

 ### Pre-requirment: Install Python
 The following steps only need to be done **ONCE** on each system:
 1. Go to: https://www.python.org/downloads/